Trash-cli : A Commandline Trashcan For Unix-like Systems

 Trash-cli also allows to remove contents older than x days.
 Say for example, to remove contents older than 7 days, run the following command:

 You know now how to use trashcan from the commandline using trash-cli utility.
-I will be soon here with another interesting guide.
+Hope you find it useful.
+I will be soon here with another interesting article.
 Until then, stay tuned with OSTechNix.

 Thanks for stopping by!